What is Viral Coefficient?

-(#) invitations sent per user / (%) conversion rate = (#) Viral Coefficient
+(#) invitations sent per user X (%) conversion rate = (#) Viral Coefficient

-In order to calculate the viral coefficient of your product or service, you need three numbers: the number of current users, the number of invitations sent (referrals, shares, or whatever best represents an invitation to use your product/service), and the average conversion rate of those invitations.
-Then multiply those three metrics and divide by the number of current users to get the viral coefficient (often referred to as the ‘k’ value).
+In order to calculate the viral coefficient of your product or service, you need two numbers: the number of invitations sent per user (referrals, shares, or whatever best represents an invitation to use your product/service), and the average conversion rate of those invitations.
+Then multiply those two metrics to get the viral coefficient (often referred to as the ‘k’ value).

 Below are a couple examples of how you might view Viral Coefficient on your marketing dashboard.

 Viral coefficient is a good indicator of your company’s growth trajectory.
 This metric is the result of the product itself, so improving the virality starts with improving the product.
 The most viral products are the ones that only work if they’re shared.
 It’s a great way for marketers to measure and predict word-of-mouth growth, which is the most effective marketing channel available.